5 Reasons Why Arizona Is A Premier Cycling Destination

-5. Natural landscapes that beckon
+5. Natural Landscapes that Beckon

-4. Hundreds of miles of car-free paths across the state
+4. Hundreds of Miles of Car-Free Paths Across the State

 For those looking to venture farther afield, you can’t miss the chance to marvel at one of the Grand Canyon State’s engineering wonders: the Central Arizona Project.
-This 336-mile canal transports water from the banks of the Colorado all the way to Phoenix and Tucson, providing an essential lifeline for these desert cities.
+This 336-mile canal transports water from the banks of the Colorado all the way through Phoenix and on to Tucson, providing an essential lifeline for these desert cities.
 A multi-use path snakes along many segments of the canal, affording cyclists the chance to traverse long stretches of desert aside a glistening, life-giving waterway.
 Constructed in 1973, this project ended years of groundwater pumping that threatened the fragile ecology of the desert, and now it serves the dual role of conserving precious water resources and providing an unrivalled open space for desert travelers to enjoy.

 What’s that you say?
 Summer temps too hot?
 That just means it’s time for the high country.
 Phoenix and Tucson are the two biggest metropolitan areas in the state, and both enjoy the luxury of tall mountains just a short drive away.
 Climb the slopes of Mt.
 Lemmon near Tucson and enjoy mild summer temperatures.
 Rising above Phoenix is the quaint mountain community of Pinetop-Lakeside, which, given its name, features exactly what you’d expect: soaring pines and picturesque lakes.